dilevin/CSC417-physics-based-animation/README.md

 ### Email & Bulletin Board Traffic

-- Use GitHub issues for answering questions about class subject matter or about the assignments.
-The TAs and the instructor will monitor the issues pages.
-Email sent to the instructor or TAs regarding these matters will be ignored.
 - Remark requests will be handled through MarkUs.
-- Appropriate use of issues page: clarifications on assignment, on lecture material, general concerns about the course, or other remarks that are appropriate for all students to see/participate in.
 - Do NOT broadcast pieces of your code or answers to written assignments to the issues page.
 Specific or general implementation questions whose answer would benefit all students in the class are appropriate.